-Approving the 2021 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners through a balanced schedule of property tax payments.
-The interim tax rates, as identified in Attachment #1, are established to ensure the interim tax levy does not exceed 50% of the prior year's combined municipal and education taxes for any particular property.
+Approving the 2022 interim tax levy, with payments split between a March and May installment, will serve both the County's immediate cash flow needs and provide reasonable notice to the County's property owners, of their anticipated property taxes for the calendar through a balanced schedule of tax payments.
+The interim tax rates, as identified in Attachment #1, are established to ensure the interim tax levy does not exceed 50% of the anticipated combined municipal and education taxes for the 2022 calendar year for any particular property.